-- The matched DCD donor heart is not accepted for transplantation in the donor chest by the transplant surgeon or designee (including meeting the Warm Ischemic Time limit outlined in this protocol). - The matched DCD donor heart is not instrumented on the OCS. - The donor heart matched to this recipient fails to meet transplantability criteria per Section 7.5.1 of the protocol following OCS Heart System instrumentation (i.e., donor heart turndown).

-- The recipient fails to meet inclusion/exclusion criteria on the day of the potential transplant after an eligible DCD donor heart is instrumented on the OCS Heart System and accepted for transplantation following OCS preservation. - Logistical reasons prevent transplantation of DCD donor heart instrumented on the OCS Heart System that meets acceptance criteria for transplant following OCS preservation (e.g., transplant center or OPO issues, transportation or allocation issues, surgeons or ORs are unavailable).
+- The matched DCD donor heart is not accepted for transplantation in the donor chest by the transplant surgeon or designee (including meeting the Warm Ischemic Time limit outlined in this protocol). - The matched DCD donor heart is not instrumented on the OCS. - The donor heart matched to this recipient fails to meet transplantability criteria per [Section 7.4.1](#) of the protocol following OCS Heart System instrumentation (i.e., donor heart turndown). - The recipient fails to meet inclusion/exclusion criteria on the day of the potential transplant after an eligible DCD donor heart is instrumented on the OCS Heart System and accepted for transplantation following OCS preservation. - Logistical reasons prevent transplantation of DCD donor heart instrumented on the OCS Heart System that meets acceptance criteria for transplant following OCS preservation (e.g., transplant center or OPO issues, transportation or allocation issues, surgeons or ORs are unavailable).

-A subject will be considered enrolled in the DCD Heart arm when the subject is transplanted with the OCS-instrumented organ.
+A subject will be considered enrolled in the study when the subject is transplanted with the OCS-instrumented organ.
 Trial data will be collected only for those subjects considered enrolled in the trial.

 Subjects who are screen failures that remain eligible for the study will return to the waiting list for another heart transplant.
-Since these are subjects in the DCD Heart Possible arm, depending on the donor match, this next transplant may be either a DCD Heart or an SOC heart.
+Depending on the donor match, this next transplant may be either in the OCS DCD Heart CAP or the subject may be transplanted using standard cold storage and will not be enrolled in this study.